openwisp/openwisp-utils/docs/developer/other-utilities.rst

     print_color("This is the printed in Red Bold", color_name="red_bold")

-You may also provide the ``end`` arguement similar to built-in print method.
+You may also provide the ``end`` argument similar to built-in print method.

 ``openwisp_utils.utils.SorrtedOrderedDict``